Flashynuff/point_buy_calculator/README.md

 # [DnD Point Buy Calculator](https://flashynuff.github.io/point_buy_calculator/)

 I was dissatisfied with the configurability of existing point buy calculators, so I made my own.
-Currently a work in progress.

-You can change the values in config.js to whatever you'd like.
-The point costs and ability modifiers array are in order of what ability score they apply to.
+If you're downloading your own copy, you can edit the configs in config.js.

 Built with [Knockout JS](http://knockoutjs.com) and [Skeleton CSS](http://getskeleton.com), as well as the [Sass version of Skeleton](https://github.com/whatsnewsaes/Skeleton-Sass).

 Road Map:
-* Support for multiple default settings!
-* Export settings!
+* Export Settings
-* Styling!
+* Import Settings
+* A better config structure
+* Remove and add ability rows
+* Remove and add point costs